mohitpai/journey-optimizer.en/help/using/landing-pages/design-lp.md

 ---
 # Design the landing page content {#design-lp-content}

-To start creating content for your landing [primary page](create-lp.md#configure-primary-page) or [subpage](create-lp.md#configure-subpages), hover the mouse over the primary page content and click **[!UICONTROL Open Designer]**, or click the corresponding button from the right palette.
+To start creating content for your landing [primary page](create-lp.md#configure-primary-page) or [subpage](create-lp.md#configure-subpages), hover the mouse over the primary page content and click **[!UICONTROL Open Designer]**.
+You can also click the corresponding button from the right palette.

 ![](../assets/lp_open-designer.png)